llms.txt explained: Step-by-step guide & practical example

 Why is llms.txt so hotly debated?

-The criticism: Lack of adoption and justified skepticism
+The criticism: missing adoption and legitimate skepticism

 How do I create an llms.txt?
+A step-by-step guide

 1. Create a new text file: Open a simple text editor (like Notepad on Windows or TextEdit on Mac) and name the file llms.txt.